jeffreycwitt/pl399/docs/08-information-and-semantics.md

 [TODO: use below three quotes as basic outline; needs to be filled out, explained, with examples ]

-To what we have above we can add the idea of "intentional states"
+To what we have said above we can add the idea of "intentional states"

 [TODO: intention states , p.
 49]